 Lizards have a slimy appearance, but they are actually dry.
 Some lizards such as the Glass Lizard (pictured left) have no functional arms and like many lizards, their tails will break off as a defence mechanism.

 While the predator eats the lizards tail, the lizard escapes and its tail will eventually re-grow.
 Many lizards are also capable of the regeneration of lost limbs meaning that if the lizard loses a limb through conflict with a predator, it will grow back just like their tails.

-Many species of lizard change colour in response to environmental changes or stress.
+Many species of lizard change color in response to environmental changes or stress.
 One of the most well known lizards of this feature is the Chameleon Lizard.
 These lizards have special cells that lie in layers underneath their transparent skins.
-The layers contain colour pigments that influence the colour of the Chameleon.
+The layers contain color pigments that influence the color of the Chameleon.

-Another lizard species capable of colour change are the Anoles, a family of lizards closely related to iguanas.
-Anoles also change colour in response to surroundings and mood.
-There are about 300 species of Anoles and they all have different colouring and colour transitions.
+Another lizard species capable of color change are the Anoles, a family of lizards closely related to iguanas.
+Anoles also change color in response to surroundings and mood.
+There are about 300 species of Anoles and they all have different coloring and color transitions.
 Anoles are small and common lizards that can be found throughout the southeastern United States, the Caribbean and various other regions of the Western world.
-A large majority of them sport a green colouration, including the only species native to North America, the aptly named Green anole.
+A large majority of them sport a green coloration, including the only species native to North America, the aptly named Green anole.

-The green anole can change its colour from a bright, leafy green to a dull brown colour, while the Cuban brown species can only change its shade of brown, along with the patterns on its back.
+The green anole can change its color from a bright, leafy green to a dull brown color, while the Cuban brown species can only change its shade of brown, along with the patterns on its back.

 Lizards live all over our planet except the polar regions as it is too cold for them to survive.
 Most live in trees such as the frilled lizard.
 Some live on the ground.
 Only a few live in the water like the great marine iguana.
 Lizards, like most reptiles have to regulate their own body temperature and will bask in the sun to warm up and move to a shade to cool down.